 - Sickle cell patient database and biological sample repository

-The Hemoglobin Diagnostic Reference Laboratory (Diagnostics) This laboratory, directed by Dr. David Chui, provides genetic testing for hemoglobinopathies, including antenatal diagnosis, throughout the US and many foreign countries.
+The Hemoglobin Diagnostic Reference Laboratory (Diagnostics) This laboratory, directed by Dr. Eric Burks, provides genetic testing for hemoglobinopathies, including antenatal diagnosis, throughout the US and many foreign countries.

 Overview of the Research Program of the Sickle Cell Center: (Research)

 The Center for Excellence in Sickle Cell Disease has an active basic science, clinical and translational research program devoted to increasing understanding of disease pathogenesis, the clinical epidemiology of complications of the disease and defining new treatments for patients.

 Current research initiatives in the adult program of the center:

 - Using genomic technologies to identify biomarker signatures of Sickle Cell Disease severity

 - Understanding mechanisms of inducing fetal hemoglobin expression in Human adult and cord blood erythroblasts and Induced Pluripotent Stem Cells (iPSC).